Neutral / cushion / high arch

 The On Cloudrush has a standard running shoe length and a variety of sizes available.
 The forefoot and midfoot construction will fit best for runners with a low to medium foot volume.
 Width profiles for both men’s and women’s versions are in medium.

 The outsole of the On Cloudrush features a unique layout, which is an EVA layer that has a structure of 18 hollow pods, called the “CloudTec Elements.”
 These pods compress upon ground contact and release energy at toe-off.
+This CloudTec element is also integrated in the On Cloud road shoe and all running shoes from ON.

 There is a gap in the midfoot area, directly under the arch, that prevents the outsole from becoming full-contact with the ground.
 This is following the notion that having less surface area means less chances of deflection; therefore, there is a better concentration of energy on specific areas.